Vanille-N/fling/README.md

 There are only three things I am mildly dissatisfied with, not necessarily in direct relation to this project in particular, rather to it being my first sizeable compiled project in OCaml:

-- Most of the code is written in functionnal style, but the interfaces for `game` and `solver` require a certain amount of code with side effects.
+- Most of the code is written in functionnal style, but the interfaces for `game` and `solver` require a certain amount of code with side effects due to the mutable nature of objects involved.

-- I feel like both `game.ml` and `rules.ml` have become too big and I would have liked to split them into submodules or take out some utilities, but I was sometimes restricted by OCaml's inability to handle cyclic dependencies and by the dilemma of keeping the type internals private, otherwise I would have made files of 150~200 lines, not 350~400.
+- I feel like both `game.ml` and `rules.ml` have become too big and I would have liked to split them into submodules or take out some utilities, but I was sometimes restricted by OCaml's inability to handle cyclic dependencies and by the dilemma of keeping the type internals private.
+Otherwise I would have made files of 150~200 lines, not 350~400.

 - I don't really like OCaml's build process and error messages.
 The absence of type indicators on function signatures combined with the lack of clear end-of-function delimiters leads to error messages that indicate the error line a lot later than where the actual issue is.